BSO

 Bing!

 It was pretty rainy Friday night, but that didn't stop some friends and I from going to Springfield.
-First we went to the famous Friendly's in Forest Park, the largest in the city.
+First we went to the famous Friendly's in Forest Park, the largest in the city where it was founded.

 In the past that Friendly's was a popular place for local politicians to meet.
 Oh, if only those walls could talk - all the history that could be learned - and all the indictments handed down!

-When I was a kid the Bing was a popular cheap movie theater, where parents from across the city used to drop off their kids on a weekend afternoon.
-I remember the floors of the theater were sticky with all the soda that had been spilled on it over the years, and the joint was as much a public playground as a theater, filled with running, laughing and screaming kids.
+When I was a kid, the Bing was a popular cheap movie theater, where parents from across the city used to drop off their kids on a weekend afternoon.
+I remember the floors of the theater were sticky with all the soda that had been spilled on it over the years.
+The joint was as much a public playground as a theater, filled with running, laughing and screaming kids.
 The only authority figures were 16 year old ushers working their first job who had been rowdy patrons themselves just a few years before, so the disciplinary level was always very lax.
 Sometimes I had so much fun I hardly watched the movie!

 When we arrived we were greeted at the door by the self-described "obsessive" who is the driving force behind the new Bing - Executive Director Brian Hale.
 Here's a picture of he and I.